Fugging, Upper Austria

-Fugging (/de/), formerly spelt Fucking until 2021, is an Austrian village in the municipality of Tarsdorf, located in the Innviertel region of western Upper Austria.
+Fugging (/de/), spelt Fucking until 2021, is an Austrian village in the municipality of Tarsdorf, located in the Innviertel region of western Upper Austria.
 It is 33 km north of Salzburg and 4 km east of the Inn river, which forms part of the German border.

-Despite a population of only 106 in 2020, the village has drawn attention in the English-speaking world for its former name, which was spelled the same as an inflected form of the vulgar English-language profanity "fuck".
+Despite a population of only 106 in 2020, the village has drawn attention in the English-speaking world for its former name, which was spelled the same as an inflected form of the vulgar English-language profanity fuck.
 Its road signs were a popular visitor attraction and were often stolen by souvenir-hunting vandals until 2005, when they were modified to be theft-resistant.
 A campaign to change the village's name to Fugging was rejected in 2004 but succeeded in late 2020.